YouGoDevs/Sexy-UI/README.md

 ## Support Sexy-UI 💖

-Sincerely appreciative of anyone looking to provide code review or write issues or even provide mentoring as I build out this project
+We are sincerely appreciative of anyone looking to provide code review or write issues or even provide mentoring as we build out this project!

 ### Individuals